AlaBouali/bane/README.md

 this module have many incredible, useful and easy use functions that can be implemented in any project that is related to Web Application's Security.

 default parameters:
-logs=True (print the test's result on the screen, set to False to not display). returning=False (return a value indicating the success (1/True) or fail (0/False) of the test).
+<br>logs=True (print the test's result on the screen, set to False to not display).
+<br>returning=False (return a value indicating the success (1/True) or fail (0/False) of the test).
-timeout: timeout value.
+<br>timeout: timeout value.
-proxy: same way as you use "proxies" parameters in requests.
+<br>proxy: same way as you use "proxies" parameters in requests.

 1-SQL-Injection: (useful link: https://www.acunetix.com/websitesecurity/sql-injection2/ )

 let's start with a simple SQL Injection testing. there are some techniques that can tell us if the web application is vulnerable to SQL-Injection or not, there is:

--Error Based.
+<br>-Error Based.
--boolean based.
+<br>-boolean based.
--time based.
+<br>-time based.

-here we have functions that can determinate whether the web application is vulnerable to SQL-Injection or not using the mentioned techniques.
+<br>here we have functions that can determinate whether the web application is vulnerable to SQL-Injection or not using the mentioned techniques.

 >>>bane.sqlieb('http://example.com/index.php?id=5')#testing for Error Based SQLI